data-and-design/data-and-design.github.io/recruiting/phd.md

 What I do hope for is that you're already comfortable building for the web, so that we can begin from design questions rather than fundamentals.

-This focus is a hope, not a filter.
+This is a focus area, not a filter.
 If your interests connect with the group's broader work in data visualization or data ethics and refusal, or point toward a direction I haven't yet imagined, I'd love to read your application just the same.

 ## What kind of applicants am I looking for?